 6. Make it Social

-For your workout to be effective as a senior, a partner can go a long way to help.
-Such can keep you motivated, accountable and will make the entire workout fun.
-In addition, the competition can be friendly, and the interaction is beneficial to your mental health.
+For your workout to be effective as a senior, a partner can help a lot.
+Such can keep you motivated and accountable and make the entire workout fun.
+In addition, the competition can be friendly, and the interaction benefits your mental health.

-Potential partners could be family members, fellow seniors, etc. Also, consider checking the local gym or fitness centers for any group fitness classes for people who do not have fitness partners readily available.
+Potential partners could be family members, fellow seniors, etc. Also, consider checking the local gym or fitness centers for group fitness classes for people who do not have readily available fitness partners.
 Many offer group and structured exercises for seniors, which could be fun.

 7. Consider Optimum Hydration

 As adults age, their fluid intake reduces, and their sense of thirst is because of changes in the body.
-Staying hydrated is, however, necessary, especially when taking part in physical activities.
+Staying hydrated is, however, necessary, especially when participating in physical activities.

 As a result, consider having a water bottle with you as you work out.
-This will help replenish fluid lost via sweats.
-Also, concentrate on fruits and veggies that fill the body’s water level like watermelon, spinach, cucumber, etc.
+This will help replenish fluid lost via sweat.
+Also, concentrate on fruits and veggies that fill the body’s water level, like watermelon, spinach, cucumber, etc.

 The last word on aging gracefully

 Staying fit while aging gracefully is essential for health and fitness.
 Adults need to stick to critical tips to have an effective workout as they advance in age.
 Here are simple and effective workout tips to improve fitness and keep your muscles active even as you age gracefully.